 The toughest part of setting up these expectations will be creating the consequences.
 Forced time on the bench is an obvious deterrent, but having these well laid out beforehand will help when the issue comes up.
 And I’m sorry to break the news to you, but it will come up!

 Beyond consequences, don’t be shy about recognizing players who use social media to promote the team.
 Reinforcing the positive behavior will encourage others to do the same.
-You don’t need trophies; simply declare a MVT (Most Valuable Tweeter) and allow that player to skip out on a line drill in practice.
+You don’t need trophies; simply declare a MVI (Most Valuable Influencer) and allow that player to skip out on a line drill in practice.

 Share Your Story